How To Sound Like Peter Green

 Peter Green was the original owner of ‘Greeny’ – a 1959 Gibson Les Paul that has now become one of the most famous guitars in the world.

 Peter Green first used the guitar during his short tenure with John Mayall & the Bluesbreakers.
-It went on to be his main guitar in Fleetwood Mac and was responsible for the beautiful blues tones on most of their iconic songs.
+It went on to be his main guitar in Fleetwood Mac.
+And it was responsible for the beautiful tones on most of their iconic songs.

 After Green quit Fleetwood Mac in 1970, he sold the guitar to his friend Gary Moore, who was then a young and up-and-coming guitarist.
 Moore went on to use the guitar for most of his career as well.
 He played it with Thin Lizzy and used it to record songs like ‘Parisienne Walkways‘ and the album Blues For Greeny – which he recorded in tribute to his old friend.